Six ways to check if an Android app is safe to download

 Malicious developers make a profit by selling this information or keeping it for extortion.
 Once an application has access to your sensitive data, it may then be difficult or impossible for you to recover your privacy.
 It is better not to risk granting access from the beginning.

-5. Find her the developer
+5. Find the developer website

 You can find the website by clicking on the developer name in the Google Play Store.
 Examining other developer applications can also give you clues.
 If the developer has only a small number of applications, but ridiculous download numbers, it is a red flag.
 If it has many applications, but the only clear difference is the name or color of the icon, it is also a red flag.